satsensort/GITEST/git-sidenotes.md

 # Git log - To view log details of all branches on a Single Line.

-git log --all --decorate --oneline
+git log --decorate --oneline --graph --all

 # Fixing Git Conflicts between local and remote repositories